 Sometimes, people with Crohn’s Disease may not experience many symptoms, but they can be triggered by specific foods.
 While digestive issues can be a symptom of numerous GI problems, talk to your doctor if specific foods give you these symptoms, as it may be a sign of Crohn’s Disease.

-Treatment for Crohn’s Disease in Philadelphia, PA
+Treatment for Crohn’s Disease with Philadelphia Gastroenterology Consultants

 This is the primary form of immediate treatment for Crohn’s Disease.
 Medication won’t cure Crohn’s Disease, but the goal is to suppress it.
 As symptoms are suppressed, it allows time for your GI tract tissue to heal properly from any damage done to the lining which ultimately will increase the time between flare-ups.